AleX77NP/User-commits-Data-Warehouse/README.md

 ## Notes:
 Since data is randomly generated, there are no checks if user/repo/branch already exists.
-This is just a simple example to show how to schedule pipeline with Airflow and implement basic extract, transform and load operations.
+This is just a simple example to show how to schedule pipeline with Airflow and implement basic extract, transform and load operations, as well as data modeling.